rhl-bthr/parchment/_drafts/2020-02-27-sample-draft.md

 ---
 layout: post
 title: Sample draft
-snippet: This is a draft - it won't be visible on the blog
+subtitle: This is a draft - it won't be visible on the blog
 tags: [WIP]
 ---